 You can either do an exclusive deal with one distributor or self-distribute and use multiple avenues to distribute your film.
 The second option is what I chose.

 In total, I ended up utilizing six groups to sell my DVD including several non-profit organizations tied to the subject of my film, a Christian film distributor called Vision Video and PBS.

-I also was able to sell an educational license to numerous universities who wanted to offer my documentary as part of their curriculum or in their library system.
-When a school contacted me, I simply wrote up a contract outlining the terms of the license, sent them the license and an invoice.
+One of the great income-generating opportunities with documentaries is being able to sell your film to educational institutions such as universities and libraries.
 Depending how popular your documentary is, if it includes a study guide or is a series, the cost for an education license averages $75 to $350.
 A solid broadcast quality documentary might be able to garner $175 - $225, but you'll need to test your pricing and see what people are willing to pay.